Get Your Skin Together – 10 Guidelines for Healthy Skin

 7) If your skin is dry, you are lacking water, not oil.

-Try a mist first — either lavender or rose — and then add your sunscreen or lotion on top.
+Try a mist first — like this one from our Skin Deep line — and then add your sunscreen or lotion on top.

 8) Sugar is a drug.

 I’m a sugar addict, so I know this first hand.
 As people age, proteins in the body can become damaged through the introduction of AGEs (advanced glycation end product) — one of the key factors in aging of the skin.

 The more sugar you eat, whether processed or natural, the more AGEs are produced.
 When the body is overwhelmed with AGEs, collagen and your healthy skin become compromised.
 Effects of the glycation process at the cellular level of the skin’s structure may result in wrinkling, loss of elasticity, stiffness, accelerated aging and compromised barrier function.

 Not only does it cause “intrinsic aging” (aging within the body from internal sources) but the environment of our “gut” wreaks havoc from the candida produced from all this sugar.